Portfolio Projects¶

 Actual effort is calculated from two sources:

-- Task Time logged from the project's tasks
+- Task Time: time logged from the project's tasks

 The time log merges both into one view and identifies the source for each entry.
 This is intentional: project effort should be understood as the whole delivery footprint, not as a fight between "project work" and "task work."